erellgachon/CytoLOT/README.md

-This is the code implementing ...
+This is the code implementing our paper *Low dimensional representation of multi-patient flow cytometry datasets using optimal transport for minimalresidual disease detection in leukemia*.

 # HIPC Dataset